 Planning a birthday party in winter may seem like a challenge.
-It’s true that summer party options are plentiful.
-Letting the kids run wild in the backyard…what could be easier?
+Summer party options are plentiful and offer up so many more accessible outdoor options.

-For activities, build igloos out of sugarcubes, play pin the tusk on the narwhal, and set up a hot cocoa bar (pictured) with whipped cream, marshmallows and other toppings, sprinkles, and stir sticks made from Pirouette-style cookies or candy canes.
+Build igloos out of sugar cubes, play pin the tusk on the narwhal, and set up a hot cocoa bar (pictured) with whipped cream, marshmallows and other toppings, sprinkles, and stir sticks made from Pirouette-style cookies or candy canes.

 Loot-bag ideas: mini animal figurines, snow globes, hot-cocoa mix or kits